kismetwireless/kismet-docs/devel/rest/060-datasources.md

     `HTTP 200` is returned if the resume command succeeds.

     HTTP error is returned if the source could not be resumed.

+## Remote capture websocket

+Kismet remote capture tools can connect to Kismet via a websocket.
+Contained within the websocket is the standard [Kismet remote capture](/docs/devel/datasources/) protocol, including the remote capture handshake.

+* URL

+    /datasource/remote/remotesource.ws

+* API Added

+    `2020-10`

+* Methods

+    `WEBSOCKET`

+* Role

+    `datasource`

+* Result

+    Interactive websocket speaking the remote capture protocol.

+* Notes

+    This websocket is designed for use with Kismet remote capture tools, implemented by the [capframework](/docs/devel/datasources_capframework/) library or the KismetExternal python3 library.